Written by Ronald D. Moore, Shawn Piller, Antonia King, Rene Echevarria, and Naren Shankar

 Meanwhile, Wesley befriends Lakanta (portrayed by Tom Jackson), one of the Native Americans he meets there.
 The two discuss Wesley’s inability to see the future everyone else seems to see for him.
 He takes Wesley to the Habak where Wesley has a vision of his deceased father.

 This is a very strong episode for a variety of reasons.
 It builds on what is already known of the characters through the seasons and draws on what has happened through the years nicely.
-This pivotal moment also resonates throughout the Star Trek universe for years to come on two series.
-Yet on the surface it doesn’t seem as if it is much the catalyst for anything.
-At the end, it seems that an acceptable solution has been found for all, yet the politics involved have obviously left a distaste in many people’s mouths.
+This pivotal moment also resonates throughout the Star Trek universe for years to come in two series.
+Yet on the surface, it doesn’t seem as if it is much the catalyst for anything.
+In the end, it seems that an acceptable solution has been found for all, yet the politics involved have obviously left a distaste in many people’s mouths.

 This would have been great closure for the character of Wesley as well.
 I won’t give away all of it, but the resolution of what happens here harkens back to the first meeting with a character known as The Traveler back in Where No One Has Gone Before.
 I always like seeing a series draw on its own history, and writer Ronald D. Moore does that nicely.
 The only thing that mars it for me is knowing Wesley will turn up again in the film Star Trek: Nemesis.

 The position Picard ends up in is good as well because it really seems like a no-win situation.
 I was afraid Moore would wimp out and have the Cardassians back away from the colony.
 That doesn’t happen which is a good thing.
 In the Original Series, we would have seen a stand-off until Kirk somehow bullied the other side into caving.
 As entertaining as that might have been, it’s not terribly realistic.
 Instead, we see a resolution that’s not ideal by any means, but something everyone can live with for the time being.